Welcome to the World of Operational Intelligence

 Operational Intelligence Solutions such as Factory Operations Management Platform will record all past calculations, decisions, and actions and consolidate the data into an "institutional memory" library, which can be readily accessed to accelerate the identification of recurring issues and replicate best practices.
 This way, instead of reinventing the wheel whenever the same situation presents itself, engineers save valuable time by replicating proven recipes and reducing non-quality costs.

 Improved knowledge also means enhanced predictions.
 The actual (vs. expected) standard lead times of supplier delivery or operations, the scrap rate of a process: gaining a granular understanding of the actual level of performance requires frequently revisiting several constantly shifting variables.
 A Factory Operations Management Platform does it for you.
 It relies on data to enable you to monitor performance accurately, flag significant deviations, and better predict outputs.

 Pelico is a Factory Operations Management Platform designed to help operational teams in manufacturing cut through the fog of operational uncertainty.

 We built it from the ground up to help operational teams cut through the fog of uncertainty and achieve predictable outputs.
 Basically, Pelico absorbs complexity and helps front line workers get instant visibility on their perimeters, anticipate issues, get AI-driven insights for smart prioritization and problem mitigation, as well as collaborate with other teams.

 What’s our secret sauce?

 Pelico acts as an intelligent layer that sits on top of transactional systems (ERP, PLM, Time Tracking…) and reconstitutes a digital twin for operations.
-An AI engine powers a collaborative and intelligent platform with core capabilities, as well as customizable operational intelligence apps to address multiple use cases such as Production Control, Supply Chain, Customer Support and MRO.
+Fueled by powerful algorithms, Pelico's factory operations management platform is collaborative and flexible.
+On top of its core platform services, it provides customizable apps addressing multiple use cases: Production Control, Supply Chain, Customer Support, and MRO.